-Also get upset when your Windows 10 machine goes into a sleep mode and you are forced to enter a password after waking from sleep shortly after?
-If you are not using Windows Hello function, you can change this behavior very easily in Settings » Accounts » Sign-in options.
-But if are you enjoying the gains of modern technology and signing-in via fingerprint etc., Microsoft has prepared for us a little surprise.
-The drop down menu is greyed out and we can’t change this behavior!
-Or, can we?
+Also get upset when your Windows 10 machine goes into a sleep mode, and you are forced to enter a password after waking from sleep shortly after?
+If you are not using Windows Hello function, you can change this behavior very quickly in Settings » Accounts » Sign-in options.
+But if you are enjoying the gains of modern technology and signing-in via fingerprint, etc., Microsoft has prepared for us a little surprise.
+The drop-down menu is greyed out, and we can’t change this behavior!
+Or – can we?

-Still encountering an issue?
-If you see message “Some settings are managed by your organization.” on the top of the Sign-in options menu and you are still forced to enter password after waking machine from sleep mode with your local account (!), try this “fix” (seen on ibtimes.co.uk).
+Are you still encountering an issue?
+If you see the message “Some settings are managed by your organization.” on the top of the Sign-in options menu and you are still forced to enter the password after waking the machine from sleep mode with your local account (!), try this “fix” (seen on ibtimes.co.uk).

 I hope you found this post useful.
 Feel free to comment.